The Barricades: Construction of the Barricades

 Trucks were loaded with construction and demolition waste, logs and other cargo.
 Large concrete blocks, walls, wire obstacles and other materials were also used.
 The building work began on the evening of 13 January and took about three hours.
-The main objects of strategic interest were the Supreme Council buildings (Old town near St. James's Cathedral), the Council of Ministers (city center near the Nativity of Christ Cathedral), Latvian Television (on Zaķusala), Latvian Radio (Old town near Riga Cathedral), the international telephone exchange offices (city center), Ulbroka radio and bridges.
+The main objects of strategic interest were the Supreme Council buildings (Old town near St. James's Cathedral), the Council of Ministers (city center near the Nativity of Christ Cathedral), Latvian Television (on Zaķusala), Latvian Radio (Old town near Riga Cathedral), the international telephone exchange offices (city center), Ulbroka radio station and bridges.
 Barricades were also built in other parts of the country, including in Liepāja and Kuldīga.

 Care was taken to record the events, not only for accounting purposes and personal keepsakes but also to show the world what was happening.
 About 300 foreign journalists worked in Riga at the time.
 The Latvian government ensured that the foreign press was provided with constant updates.

 Many strategic objects were important mainly for the transfer of information.
 This would ensure that if the Soviets did launch an attack, the Latvian forces could hold these locations long enough to inform the rest of the world.
 The international telephone exchange was important to maintain connections with both foreign countries and other parts of the USSR.
 An often-noted example is Lithuania.
 It was partly cut off from the rest of the world after the Soviet attack.
 Foreign calls to Lithuania were transferred through Riga.
 Latvian radio and television worked day and night to broadcast throughout the time of the barricades.